dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * if some fields are removed from new class version, they just ignored during deserialization.
 Don't confuse:
 * java serialization - native serialization out-of-the-box designed by java (all you need is to implement `Serializable`).
 Convert object into binary representation.
 * SBE (simple binary encoding) - low-latency high-speed custom serialization library.
 Also stores objects in binary format.
 There are other options available (XML/JSON - text based, Protobuffer/Thrift/Avro - binary), yet SBE is faster low-latency apps.
+It's specifically designed for financial streamig data, where most fields are either int/log or enums, and it's best for this purpose where all fields have fixed size.
+We can store Strings, but they stored in the end of the message (and if your message contains mostly strings of variables sizes, then SBE doesn't give you much speed improvements)
 SBE design:
 * xml schema - set layout & data type of message (which fields would be used)
-* compiler take the schema and generate optimized java file with java code you use SBEtool to generate encoder/decoder java classes, that would convert binary back and forth
+* compiler take the schema and generate optimized java file with java code, you use SBEtool to generate encoder/decoder java classes, that would convert binary back and forth
-* message - genrated on runtime based on java file
+* message - generated on runtime based on java file
 * no garbage - sbe use direct buffer, so no GC happening during message creation
 * use array as underlying storage, so cpu cache prefetching can expedite the process SBE better then java serialization: